Ajax, Ontario: History

 In the early 1970s, the Metropolitan Toronto and Region Conservation Authority (MTRCA) acquired much of the land along the lakeshore.
 In the Pickering Beach area, several homes, a church, and a school were demolished to make way for a parkland.

 On 1 January 1974, Ajax became a part of the newly formed Regional Municipality of Durham, which manages functions common to multiple municipalities in the region.
 The boundaries of the town of Ajax were expanded to include several areas of the former Pickering Township, including Pickering Village, Pickering Beach, and Audley.

+In 1995, Ajax was the first community along the 3600 km Great Lakes Waterfront Trail to erect a pedestrian-only asphalt waterfront trail.
+In 2018, the trail was named William Parish Waterfront Trail to honour the founding mayor of the town.

 Geography

 Ajax is bordered to the west and north by the City of Pickering, to the east by the Town of Whitby and to the south by Lake Ontario.

 Neighbourhoods

 The town is made up of the following neighbourhoods: